socialoutcast/DCS-Statistics-Website-Uploader/README.md

-# 🎖️ DCS Statistics Website Dashboard
+# 🎖️ DCS Statistics Dashboard

 **Transform your DCS server data into a stunning, interactive web dashboard with real-time API integration!**